zopefoundation/zc.zk/src/zc/zk/README.txt

 - Restored the ``wait`` constructor flag to keep trying if a connection fails.

+- Restored the ``recv_timeout`` for test backward compatibility.

+- Restored the test handle-management mechanism for test backward-compatibility.

+- Fixed a bug in the way test machinery used internal handles.

 2.0.0a5 (2014-01-30)
 --------------------

 - Log when sessions are lost and ephemeral nodes are restored.

 Fixed: Kazoo returns node children as Unicode.
        zc.zk client applications expect children as